rust-lang/cargo/src/doc/src/reference/build-scripts.md

 library.
 This helps prevent duplicate symbols between crates.
 Note, however, that there are [conventions in place](#-sys-packages) to alleviate this.

-As mentioned above in the output format, each build script can generate an arbitrary set of metadata in the form of key-value pairs.
-This metadata is passed to the build scripts of **dependent** packages.
+Build scripts can generate an arbitrary set of metadata in the form of key-value pairs.
+This metadata is set with the `cargo::metadata=KEY=VALUE` instruction.

+The metadata is passed to the build scripts of **dependent** packages.
 For example, if the package `bar` depends on `foo`, then if `foo` generates `key=value` as part of its build script metadata, then the build script of `bar` will have the environment variables `DEP_FOO_KEY=value`.
 See the ["Using another `sys` crate"][using-another-sys] for an example of how this can be used.

 Note that metadata is only passed to immediate dependents, not transitive dependents.